Lizzie (2018 film): Plot

 In 1892 Fall River, Massachusetts, 32-year-old Lizzie Borden resides with her domineering father, Andrew; stepmother, Abby, and elder sister, Emma.
 While the Borden family are prominent members of the community, Lizzie's day-to-day life is under the strict control of her father.
-One day, an Irish immigrant, Bridget "Maggie" Sullivan, moves in to the Borden residence to work as a servant.
+One day, an Irish immigrant, Bridget "Maggie" Sullivan, moves into the Borden residence to work as a servant.
 That night, Lizzie attends an opera and has a seizure during the performance.
 After she recovers, she and Bridget quickly form a close bond as Lizzie attempts to give the illiterate Bridget a formal education.

 On several occasions, the household is disrupted by trespassers and written threats, which Lizzie believes are connected to her father's recent acquisition of land.
 Lizzie overhears a discussion between her father and her uncle John, the town constable and brother of Lizzie and Emma's deceased mother, during which Andrew imparts that his estate will be bestowed on Abby rather than his daughters.
 The next morning, Lizzie raids Abby's jewelry casket and hawks its contents at a local pawnbroker.
 Enraged by the robbery, Andrew kills Lizzie's pet pigeons, which he has Bridget prepare for dinner.
 One morning, Bridget becomes distraught after receiving a letter from Ireland disclosing her mother's death.
 Late that night, Lizzie hears her father sexually assaulting Bridget in the attic servants' quarters.
 Lizzie smashes a hand mirror in her bedroom and sprinkles the glass at Bridget's door, causing Andrew to cut his feet when leaving.